mjc/pstore_test/RESULTS.md

-All tests done on a 2015 MacBook Pro with a SSD.
+All tests done on a 2015 Retina MacBook Pro with a SSD.

 Ruby 2.2.2
 ===